-This quick and easy Egg Roll in a Bowl has all of the flavor of egg rolls with half the work!
-This healthy, low carb recipe comes together in just 20 minutes and has a delicious spicy mayo sauce for you to drizzle on top.
+This quick and easy Egg Roll in a Bowl is a healthy, low carb recipe that comes together in just 20 minutes and has a delicious spicy mayo sauce for you to drizzle on top.
 Keep things low carb and Whole30 compliant by serving it with cauliflower rice or try adding some white rice and roasted veggies on the side.
-This yummy recipe is sure to become a family favorite!
+This yummy Asian-inspired recipe is sure to become a family favorite!

 The Perfect Quick and Easy 20 Minute Dinner